Notation#

 List Separators#

-Both naked and braced lists support a special control character, the list separator ; (semicolon).
-Known as a statement separator in other languages, it groups atoms into separate lists and allows the omission of required parentheses or lines in complex trees.
+Nude lists support a special control character, the list separator ; (semicolon).
+Used similarly as a statement separator in other languages, it groups atoms into separate lists and allows the omission of required parentheses or lines in complex trees.

-In addition, it is possible to list-wrap the first element of a list in naked mode by starting the head of the block with ;.
+In addition, it is possible to list-wrap the first element of a list in nude notation by starting the head of the block with ;.

 (print a; print (a;b;); print c;)